-The Corporation's executive compensation program is generally comprised of a base salary, bonus opportunity and significant long-term incentives in the form of stock options.
-The annual bonus provides an opportunity for executives to earn an annual cash incentive based on the degree of achievement of individual strategic, operational and financial targets and corporate financial targets set by the Board of Directors.
-The Corporation's 2007 Stock Option Plan is designed to attract and retain the key talent required to drive the Corporation's long-term success by providing participants with an opportunity to share in the shareholder value to which they contribute.
-By design, variable compensation represents approximately 48% of the target total direct compensation of the Corporation's Named Executive Officers (as this term is defined below).
-However, no stock options have been granted to the Chief Executive Officer, as the Compensation Committee considers that his personal share-ownership level provides sufficient incentive and alignment with other shareholders' interests.
-Consequently, variable compensation represents approximately 17% of the Chief Executive Officer's target total direct compensation may vary from target compensation due to performance levels achieved.
+The Corporation's executive compensation program is generally comprised of a base salary, a bonus opportunity and significant long-term incentives currently in the form of stock options.
+The annual bonus provides an opportunity for executives to earn an annual cash incentive based on the degree of achievement of individual, strategic, operational and financial targets, division financial targets, if applicable, and corporate financial targets set by the Board of Directors.
+The 2007 Plan is designed to attract and retain the key talent required to drive the Corporation's long-term success by providing participants with an opportunity to share in the shareholder value to which they contribute.
+By design, variable compensation represents approximately 50% of the target total direct compensation of the Corporation's Named Executive Officers.
+However, no stock options have been granted to the Chief Executive Officer, as the Compensation Committee considers that his personal share-ownership level provides sufficient incentive and alignment with the interests of other shareholders of the Corporation.
+Consequently, variable compensation represents approximately 17% of the Chief Executive Officer's target total direct compensation.
+Actual compensation may vary from the set target compensation due to the level of performance achieved by the Corporation and the executive.